Feebami/GANji/README.md

    allowing you to select a model to use.

 4. Click the **Generate Kanji** button and a 4x4 grid of kanji samples will appear in a pop-up window.

+DDPM generation isn't included in the script yet due to its more complicated sampling algorithm.
 ### Training Models
 The VAE and GAN training scripts are designed for ease of use, supporting various arguments for quick experimentation.
 Each script provides a -h argument to display available options and configurations.
 For example: